avilotijevic/E-department-research-wiki/research-workflow/recruitment/sona-system.md

 # SONA System

-_Last edited by A. Vilotijevic on Feb 14, 2024_

 This page describes how to request access to SONA and how to implement your study in the system.

 ---